Discover Uskudar – the City of Gold

 Cloth cut from the covering of the Kaaba in Mecca

-The Air Force recreation centre, located across from the mosque was originally built on the orders of Sultan Abdulmecid as a police station.
+The Air Force recreation centre on the way to Salacak, located across from the mosque was originally built on the orders of Sultan Abdulmecid as a police station.
 Later on it served as the Uskudar Anadolu Sport Club where many of the older residents of Uskudar used to play football, practice wrestling, boxing, swimming, sailing, weightlifting and rowing.

 Mihrimah mosque interior